garaio/remcloud-message-bus-api/invoicing_context.md

 Type | Status | Description
 ---|---|---
-[Invoicing.Invoice.Created](#invoicinginvoicecreated) | | An invoice has been created
+[Invoicing.Invoice.Created](#invoicinginvoicecreated) | Draft | An invoice has been created
+[Invoicing.Invoice.Accepted](#invoicinginvoiceaccepted) | Draft | An invoice has been accepted by GARAIO REM [Invoicing.Invoice.Rejected](#invoicinginvoicerejected) | Draft | An invoice has been rejected by GARAIO REM [Invoicing.Invoice.Cancelled](#invoicinginvoicecancelled) | Draft | An invoice has been cancelled in GARAIO REM [Invoicing.Invoice.Payed](#invoicinginvoicepayed) | Draft | An invoice has been payed by GARAIO REM

 ### Invoicing.Invoice.Created

+This message goes from the invoice provider to GARAIO REM.
+Set  the recipient property in the headers, eg "deRham".
 All attributes are mandatory unless noted otherwise in the remarks

 Field | Type | Content / Remarks
 ---|---|---